Chemotherapy for small cell lung cancer

-- Feeling very tired all the time, called fatigue (from low red blood cell counts)
+- Feeling tired all the time (from having too few red blood cells)

-Some chemo drugs can damage nerves.
-This can cause numbness in the fingers and toes, and sometimes the arms and legs may feel weak.
-For find out more, see our document, Peripheral Neuropathy Caused by Chemotherapy.
+Some chemo drugs can have other side effects.
+For instance, some drugs can damage nerves.
+This can cause numbness or tingling in the fingers and toes, and sometimes the arms and legs may feel weak.
+For more information, see our document Peripheral Neuropathy Caused by Chemotherapy.

 Most side effects go away when treatment is over, but some can last a long time.
 Be sure to tell your doctor or nurse if you have any side effects, as there are often ways to help.
 In some cases, the doses of the chemo drugs may need to be lowered or treatment may need to be delayed or stopped to prevent the side effects from getting worse.

-To learn more about chemo please see our document, Understanding Chemotherapy: A Guide for Patients and Families.
+To learn more about chemo please see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.

 Last Medical Review: 09/09/2013